zmoore-usgs/coastal-hazards/README.md

     * using docker-machine: `docker-machine ip <machine name>`
     * Ubuntu 18.04: `hostname -I`

+2. Add an entry to your host OS `hosts` file to map the hostname `keycloak` to `127.0.0.1`.
+This is necessary for the Dockerized version of Keycloak to be able to properly complete the OAuth2 flow with the portal application (regardless of whether the portal is run within Docker or on a local Tomcat instance).

-2. If building from local sources, run `mvn clean package`.
+3. If building from local sources, run `mvn clean package`.
 There should be a total of 3 WAR files created, 1 in each of `coastal-hazards-n52`, `coastal-hazards-geoserver`, and `coastal-hazards-portal`.

 #### Building and running the docker containers